 In the Entity file, we request Primary Relationship Type.
 An entity can only have one primary relationship type, so you need to choose a hierarchy to choose the primary relationship type for entities with multiple relationship types.
 In the Relationship Type file, you should provide all relationship types for your entities.
-For example, if one entity is a Board Member, a Volunteer, and a Friend, you can provide all three types in the Relationship Type file.
-However for the Entity file, you need to populate the Primary Relationship Type field with only the one relationship type that the organization primarily see that constituent as based on the determined hierarchy.
+For example, if one entity is an Undergraduate Alum, a Graduate Alum, and a Past Parent, you can provide all three types in the Relationship Type file.
+However, for the Entity file, you need to populate the Primary Relationship Type field with only the one relationship type that the institution primarily sees that constituent as based on the determined hierarchy.

-Most of this data in this file is biographical information that is displayed on the constituent's Relationship Profile (see Appendix: Relationship Profile).
-The Primary Entity ID field is used for householding purposes and lets a user see a list of entities grouped as households with the entity with the Primary Entity ID specified as the primary entity in that spousal pair.
-You are also able to lookup entities in Targeter using either the entity ID or the first/last names provided in this file, and can search for entities based various fields such as their primary relationship type, birth date, employer, etc.
+Most of this data in this file is biographical information that is displayed on the constituent's Relationship Profile (see Appendix A: Relationship Profile).
+The Primary Entity ID field indicates which spouse is the primary record in a household.
+You are also able to lookup entities in Targeter using either the entity ID or the first/last names provided in this file, and can search for entities based on various fields, such as their primary relationship type, birth date, employer, etc.